iabhinavtiwari247/Velora/README.md

 ## License

-© 2025 Velora Technologies Pvt.
-Ltd. All rights reserved.
+© April 2026 Velora Matrimony

 This software and its documentation are proprietary.
 Unauthorised copying, distribution, or modification of any part of this codebase is strictly prohibited.